MicrosoftDocs/Dynamics-365-Operations.fr-fr/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Détails de la révision

-Vous pouvez extraire vos objectifs dans les détails de la révision et formuler des commentaires.
-Vous pouvez également paramétrer des compétences et formuler des commentaires.
+Vous pouvez insérer vos objectifs dans les détails de l'examen et les commenter.
+Vous pouvez également paramétrer des compétences et formuler des commentaires.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Mesures